 A Texas couple, married for 51 years, just exchanged the ultimate gift.
 Diagnosed with polycystic kidney disease, Peggy Nipper was heading for kidney failure and was in need of a transplant.
 With only one functioning kidney, and that only working at 14 percent, what Peggy needed most was a match.

 Because Peggy was 74, so the odds of her getting a donor were slim.
 Those on the U.S. national transplant list usually wait about 7 years before locating a match and receiving the donated organ.
 It was a surprise when Peggy’s husband Mike Nipper, 74, turned out to be a perfect match.
-The double surgery was performed at St. David’s North Austin Medical Center’s Kidney Transplant Center.
+The double surgery was performed at St. David’s North Austin Medical Center’s Kidney Transplant Center, according to Global News.

 It was surprising for the couple to find that they were a match.
 “We didn’t even think there was a possibility for him to be a direct match,” Peggy remarked.
 Peggy’s mother also died from polycystic kidney disease, which is inherited, and her brother has it, too.
 He is at stage three kidney failure.